How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 If you don't prefer a taxi or want to save some money, the Airport Bus Line 19 is a great option.

-It is designed for travelers and connects directly between Marrakech Airport and various parts of the city, including the Old City (Medina) and Gueliz.
+It is designed for travelers and connects directly between Marrakech Airport and various parts of the city, including the Old City (Medina), Gueliz, and areas close to top places to stay in Marrakech.

 Where to Catch the Bus?